digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/payoff-modeling/intro.rst

 which provides a flexible framework to structure custom payoffs and lifecycle them on the ledger.

-The Generic Instrument encapsulates the :doc:`Contingent Claims <../../instruments/generic/contingent-claims>` library, which models the economic terms of an instrument based on its future cashflows.
+The Generic Instrument encapsulates the :doc:`Contingent Claims <../../instruments/generic/contingent-claims>` library, which models the economic terms of an instrument based on its future cashflows and other contractual events.

 The tutorials introduce the Contingent Claims modeling framework in a practical way and give you the tools to